limitedhangoutbook-lgtm/StoryLust/QUICK_SHARE.md

 - All APIs return page numbers, not node IDs
 - Premium paths stored with proper user ownership tracking

-## Sample Data
+## Sample Data (Current Test Examples)
 - User has 83 eggplants (spent 17 on premium choices)
 - Alpha Academy Chronicles: 16 pages with omegaverse content
 - Desert Seduction: 10 pages with diverse choice branches
-- Premium choices cost 2-5 eggplants each
+- Current test stories have first choice on page 5 and premium costs of 2-5 eggplants (system supports any values)

 Use this context when helping with TurnPage development or feature discussions.